 - Children's toilets are cleaned twice daily using disinfectant cleaning agent for the bowls (inside and out), seat and lid, and whenever visibly soiled. - Toilet flush handles are disinfected daily. - Toilets not in use are checked to ensure the U-bend does not dry out and are flushed every week.
 Taps not in use are run for several minutes every two to three days to prevent infections such as Legionella. - There is a toilet brush available for children's toilets.
-This is stored in the cleaning cupboard, along with a separate cleaning cloth. - Cubicle doors and handles are cleaned regularly. - Children's hand basins are cleaned twice daily and whenever visibly soiled, inside, and out using disinfectant cleaning agent.
-Colour coded cloths are used. - Mirrors and tiled splash backs are cleaned regularly. - Paper towels are provided. - Bins are provided for disposal of paper towels and are emptied daily. - All bins are lined with plastic bags. - Staff who clean toilets wear rubber gloves.
+This is stored in the cleaning cupboard, along with a separate cleaning cloth. - Cubicle doors and handles (or curtains) are washed weekly.

-- Staff changing children wear gloves and aprons as appropriate. - Wet or soiled clothing is stored in a plastic bag for parents to collect and are not left overnight. - Floors in children's toilets are washed twice daily. - Spills of body fluids are cleared and mopped using disinfectant. - Mops are cleaned after use and stored upright, not stored head down in buckets. - Mops used to clean toilets or body fluids from other areas are designated for that purpose only and kept separate from mops used for other areas.
+- Children's hand basins are cleaned twice daily and whenever visibly soiled, inside, and out using disinfectant cleaning agent.
+Separate cloths are used to clean basins etc. and are not interchanged with those used for cleaning toilets.
+Colour coded cloths are used. - Mirrors and tiled splash backs are washed daily. - Paper towels are provided. - Bins are provided for disposal of paper towels and are emptied daily. - All bins are lined with plastic bags. - Staff who clean toilets wear rubber gloves. - Staff changing children wear gloves and aprons as appropriate. - Wet or soiled clothing is sluiced, rinsed, and put in a plastic bag for parents to collect. - Floors in children's toilets are washed twice daily. - Spills of body fluids are cleared and mopped using disinfectant. - Mops are rinsed and wrung after use and stored upright, not stored head down in buckets. - Mops used to clean toilets or body fluids from other areas are designated for that purpose only and kept separate from mops used for other areas.
 Colour coding helps keep them separate. - Used water is discarded down the sluice or butler sink. - Butler sinks and sluices are cleaned and disinfected at the end of each day.